 Integrated communications involve and combine many functionalities in the same platform, and an excellent example of this is call recording.
 Apart from being user-friendly, solutions with built-in call recording save you time and money, because you do need to keep on managing and juggling from one platform/ application to another.

 Most call recording features are not provided as a stand-alone platform, but as combined functionality to existing solutions.
 Therefore, your team gets authorized functionality, as internal integration and compatibility is already solved.

 Here are the main benefits of using a built-in call recording functionality:

 There is no need of worrying about compatibility problems because call recording is either added to your existing service or a built-in feature.
 Because of the nature of cloud solutions, execution and unification are done via the provider.
-To ensure everything functions effectively, the feature is built straight into your already in place PBX platform.
+To ensure everything functions effectively, the feature is built straight into your already-in-place PBX platform.

 It offers total simplicity.
-Since users depend on only a single cloud communication platform, they do not need to use multiple platforms, which comes with an extra cost, management and organization tasks.
+Since users depend on only a single cloud communication platform, they do not need to use multiple platforms, which comes with an extra cost, management, and organization tasks.

 The same portals and analytical dashboards are used in setting up and management, just like other features of your business VoIP system.
-By doing so, you get to enjoy the simplicity feature of a combined communications platform.
+By doing so, you get to enjoy the simple feature of a combined communications platform.